kubernetes/ingress-nginx/controllers/nginx/configuration.md

 ### Custom NGINX upstream checks

-NGINX exposes some flags in the [upstream configuration](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) that enables the configuration of each server in the upstream.
-The ingress controller allows custom `max_fails` and `fail_timeout` parameters in a global context using `upstream-max-fails` or `upstream-fail-timeout` in the NGINX config map or in a particular Ingress rule.
-It defaults to 0.
-This means NGINX will respect the `readinessProbe`, if is defined.
-If there is no probe, NGINX will not mark a server inside an upstream down.
+NGINX exposes some flags in the [upstream configuration](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) that enable the configuration of each server in the upstream.
+The Ingress controller allows custom `max_fails` and `fail_timeout` parameters in a global context using `upstream-max-fails` and `upstream-fail-timeout` in the NGINX config map or in a particular Ingress rule. `upstream-max-fails` defaults to 0.
+This means NGINX will respect the container's `readinessProbe` if it is defined.
+If there is no probe and no values for `upstream-max-fails` NGINX will continue to send traffic to the container.

-**With the default values NGINX will not health check your backends, and whenever the endpoints controller notices a readiness probe failure that pod's ip will be removed from the list of endpoints, causing nginx to also remove it from the upstreams.**
+**With the default values NGINX will not health check your backends, and whenever the endpoints controller notices a readiness probe failure that pod's IP will be removed from the list of endpoints, causing nginx to also remove it from the upstreams.**

-To use custom values in an Ingress rule define this annotations:
+To use custom values in an Ingress rule define these annotations:

-`ingress.kubernetes.io/upstream-max-fails`: number of unsuccessful attempts to communicate with the server that should happen in the duration set by the fail_timeout parameter to consider the server unavailable
+`ingress.kubernetes.io/upstream-max-fails`: number of unsuccessful attempts to communicate with the server that should occur in the duration set by the `upstream-fail-timeout` parameter to consider the server unavailable.

-`ingress.kubernetes.io/upstream-fail-timeout`: time in seconds during which the specified number of unsuccessful attempts to communicate with the server should happen to consider the server unavailable.
-Also the period of time the server will be considered unavailable.
+`ingress.kubernetes.io/upstream-fail-timeout`: time in seconds during which the specified number of unsuccessful attempts to communicate with the server should occur to consider the server unavailable.
+This is also the period of time the server will be considered unavailable.

 **Important:**
-The upstreams are shared. i.e. Ingress rule using the same service will use the same upstream.
-This means only one of the rules should define annotations to configure the upstream servers
+The upstreams are shared.
+All Ingress rules using the same service will use the same upstream.
+This means only one of the rules should define annotations to configure the upstream servers.

-Please check the [custom upstream check](examples/custom-upstream-check/README.md) example
+Please check the [custom upstream check](examples/custom-upstream-check/README.md) example.

 ### Authentication